-Thev will notify and consult with Legal.
-Compliance, or Corporate Security. and take appropriate steps to stop the misconduct and prevent its recurrence.
+All directors, officers and employees are Company's first line of defense against unethical business practices and violations of the law.
+If any member observes or becomes aware of any conduct that he believes is unethical or unlawfulwhether by another employee, a consultant, supplier, client, or other third party- he must communicate that information to his direct supervisor or, appropriate or necessary, management. senior They will notify and consult with Legal, Compliance, or Corporate Security, and take appropriate steps to stop the misconduct and prevent its recurrence.
 If appropriate or necessary, the member may also raise his concerns directly with Law, Compliance or Corporate Security.

 Supervisors have an additional responsibility to take appropriate steps to stop any misconduct that they are aware of, and to prevent its recurrence.
 Supervisors that do not take appropriate action may be held responsible for failure to supervise properly.
+Members who prefer to report an allegation anonymously must provide enough information about the incident or situation to allow the Company to investigate properly. that do not take appropriate action may be held responsible for failure to supervise properly.
+Members who prefer to report an allegation anonymously must provide enough information about the incident or situation to allow the Company to investigate properly. that do not take appropriate action may be held responsible for failure to supervise properly.
 Members who prefer to report an allegation anonymously must provide enough information about the incident or situation to allow the Company to investigate properly.
 AP does not tolerate any kind of retaliation for reports or complaints regarding the misconduct of others that were made in good faith.
-Open communication of issues and concerns by all employees without fear retribution retaliation is vital to the continued success of the Company.
+Open communication of issues and concerns by all employees without fear of retribution or retaliation is vital to the continued success of the Company.
 Unless appropriate Company management learns of a problem, the Company cannot deal with it.
-Concealing improper conduct often compounds the problem and may delay or hamper responses that could prevent or mitigate actual damage. damage. damage. (j) Conflict Resolution a policy of "Talk to the CEO" through which any team member or team leader can e-mail the CEO leader can e-mail the CEO for any matter including a policy of "Talk to the CEO" through which any team member or team leader can e-mail the CEO
+Concealing improper conduct often compounds the problem and may delay or hamper responses that could prevent or mitigate actual damage. kind of retaliation for reports or complaints regarding the misconduct of others that were made in good faith.
+Open communication of issues and concerns by all employees without fear of retribution or retaliation is vital to the continued success of the Company.
+Unless appropriate Company management learns of a problem, the Company cannot deal with it.
+Concealing improper conduct often compounds the problem and may delay or hamper AP does not tolerate any kind of retaliation for reports or complaints regarding the misconduct of others that were made in good faith.
+Open communication of issues and concerns by all employees without fear of retribution or retaliation is vital to the continued success of the Company.
+Unless appropriate Company management learns of a problem, the Company cannot deal with it.
+Concealing improper conduct often compounds the problem and may delay or hamper responses that could prevent or mitigate actual damage. (j) Conflict Resolution The Company has in place a policy of "Talk to the CEO" through which any team member or team leader can e-mail the CEO for any matter including whistle-blowing agenda items.
+The Company has in place a policy of "Talk to the CEO" through which any team member or team leader can e-mail the CEO for any matter including whistle-blowing agenda items.
+The Company has in place a policy of "Talk to the CEO" through which any team member or team leader can e-mail the CEO for any matter including whistle-blowing agenda items.